kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 - Gang scheduling policy applied to indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`)
 - Basic scheduling policy applied to all other Job types
 - Jobs managed by higher-level controllers skip Workload/PodGroup creation
-- Admission validation blocks `parallelism` changes for gang scheduling Jobs
+- API validation rejects updates that change `spec.parallelism` for gang scheduling Jobs
 - Unit tests for all new Job controller logic
 - Integration tests for Workload/PodGroup creation flow
 - Documentation for enabling and using the feature